 1. Sodium Lauryl Sulfate (SLS)

-This is the ingredient that makes your shampoo so
+This is the ingredient that makes your shampoo so similar to your detergent.
+Anything that can work up a foam is very likely to contain SLS.

 Exposing your hair to too much of this chemical will end up stripping your hair of all the natural essential oils it needs to stay healthy.
 Over time, this will damage your hair protein and halt healthy hair growth.